 Every week, CEOs, CFOs, and CIOs at large enterprises and presidents and IT managers at small organizations have to monitor a stunning number of announcements from IT vendors and the figure out how to best choose and use this new information technology.
 To put it bluntly, IT is a jungle out there.
 And if managers, programmers, and end users are not careful, they can get fall prey to the latest fads or miss out on big-game opportunities that can cut costs or boost revenues.

-That’s why we created the IT Jungle.
-To help you figure out how to survive, adapt, and thrive in this complex IT ecosystem, whether you are an end user of information technology or a vendor of information technology products.
+That’s why we created the IT Jungle, published by Guild Companies, Inc and run by Timothy Prickett, the company’s president and editor in chief.
+We want to help you figure out how to survive, adapt, and thrive in this complex IT ecosystem, whether you are an end user of information technology or a vendor of information technology products.
 IT Jungle has a strong heritage with the IBM i platforms, but we also have deep and broad knowledge of other platforms that we can bring to bear as we track and analyze the IBM i market.
 And in 2017, we will be branching out to new markets for the first time since the Great Recession, with a slightly different track than we followed before then with our various Windows, Linux, Unix, and mainframe publications of the past.
 Stay tuned.

 The people behind IT Jungle are professional writers and editors as well as IT managers, programmers, and system administrators, and we have become a tightly knit team.
 We are extremely motivated, energetic people who are committed to bringing the best IT analysis, advice, and help to managers, programmers, users, and high-level executives who are increasingly involved in IT decisions.